cloudControl/documentation/Guides/Java/Clojure.md

 ## The Clojure Application Explained
 ### Get the App
-First, clone the hello world app from our repository:
+First, clone the Clojure application from our repository on Github:

 ~~~bash
 $ git clone https://github.com/cloudControl/clojure-sample.git
 $ cd clojure-sample
 ~~~

-Now you have a small but fully functional Clojure application.
+Now you have a small, but fully functional Clojure application.

 ### Dependency Tracking
-The dependencies are defined in the `project.clj`
+Clojure tracks your dependencies with the help of [Leiningen].
+They are defined in the `project.clj`
 ~~~clojure
 (defproject clojure-sample "1.0.1"
   :description "Hello World Clojure Web App"